STUDENTS Policy

 The District shall provide

-students shall annually be provided with a copy of this policy.
+All parents/guardians and students shall annually be provided with a copy of

 The District certifies that